hleveillegauvin/CodingClub/README.md

     cat nova001.krn

 Sometimes, you'll want to get rid of the reference records and only keep the music.
 We can do this using `grep -v`.
 The `-v` option is for invert-match, meaning that the selected lines are those not matching any of the specified patterns.
-The `grep`command allows us to use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) (sometimes refer to as regex or regexp) to search for specific strings.
+The `grep` command allows us to use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) (sometimes referred to as regex or regexp) to search for specific strings.
 If you want to learn more about regex, I recommend you [watch this series of short videos](http://youtu.be/GVZOJ1rEnUg?list=PLfdtiltiRHWGRPyPMGuLPWuiWgEI9Kp1w).
-When writing a regular expression, the carret (`^`) can be used to specify that the pattern must start a line:
+When writing a regular expression, the caret (`^`) can be used to specify that the pattern must start a line:

     grep -v '^!' nova001.krn

-One of the most common thing you'll want to do is extract some specific information from a spine.
+One of the most common things you'll want to do is extract some specific information from a spine.
 For example, imagine we were only interested in pitch information.
 We can easily extract pitch-related information in a kern file using the `kern -x` command.

     kern -x nova001.krn